Hot Summer-1968

 Grade: B

-One of the strangest films I’ve ever watched Hot Summer (1968) deserves enormous accolades for even being filmed, produced, and in existence.
+One of the strangest films I’ve ever watched, Hot Summer (1968), deserves enormous accolades for even being filmed, produced, and existing.

-You see, it’s the only film (that I know of) to come out of East Germany before the wall came down in 1989 and unity garnered.
+You see, it’s the only film (that I know of) to come out of East Germany before the wall came down in 1989 and the unity was gained.

-This is astounding in itself despite some warts the film contains.
+This is astounding in itself, despite the film’s warts.

-The starkness and seriousness that envelope the German stereotype are shattered by the bubblegum musical nature of the film.
+The film’s bubblegum musical nature shatters the starkness and seriousness that envelop the German stereotype.
 This is an oddity in itself.

-It’s patterned after the trite, summery United States beach movies of the 1950s and 1960s when teenage characters flocked to the sandy beaches looking for romance with their contemporaries.
+It’s patterned after the trite, summery United States beach movies of the 1950s and 1960s, when teenage characters flocked to the beaches in search of romance with their contemporaries.

-In this film, they do so within song and dance numbers led by two East German pop idols of the time, Chris Doerk and Frank Schobel.
+In this film, they do so through song-and-dance numbers led by two East German pop idols of the time, Chris Doerk and Frank Schobel.

-The acting is not great nor is it expected to be.
+The acting is not great, nor is it expected to be.

-As goofy as possible the musical comedy follows a group of teenage girls heading to the Baltic coast together for their summer vacation.
-Naturally, they wind up meeting a similar group of amorous teenage guys, giving way to quarrels and flirtatious competitions that are played out in lively song-and-dance numbers as the individuals hook up with each other.
+Naturally, they wind up meeting a similar group of amorous teenage guys, leading to quarrels and flirtatious competitions played out in lively song-and-dance numbers as the individuals hook up.

-Despite that the film was made during the Cold War period there are no political or like messages to be found which surprised me.
+Despite being made during the Cold War, the film contains no political or anti-war messages, which surprised me.
 If there were any subliminal intentions related to this, like the groups sticking together, they didn’t register with me.
 I think this is a positive.

 Hot Summer is pure summer fun- nothing more and nothing less.

-The songs are a major win and rather hummable, especially the title track.
+The songs are a significant win and rather hummable, especially the title track.
 It stuck in my head for some time after the film had ended.
 One character performs a lovely ballad amid a campfire that is quite beautiful and incredibly atmospheric.

-Still, Hot Summer has a couple of negatives to mention.
+Still, Hot Summer has a couple of downsides.
 Why the decision was made to pattern a film, especially one as groundbreaking as being the sole East German film during the Cold War, by using a subject matter as hokey as the summer beach theme is beyond me.

-Certainly, better genres exist to borrow from.
+Indeed, better genres exist to borrow from.

 My hunch is that Joachim Hasler, who directed the film, desired a release from the bleakness of his own culture and saw America as the land of freedom and fun.

-The choreography is a bit stiff, if not downright amateurish which adds to the bizarre nature of the overall product.
+The choreography is a bit stiff, if not downright amateurish, which adds to the bizarre nature of the overall product.

-Certainly nothing like the exceptional choreography of say Oklahoma (1955) or West Side Story (1961) instead we get rigid dance numbers.
+Indeed, nothing like the exceptional choreography of, say, Oklahoma (1955) or West Side Story (1961); instead, we get rigid dance numbers.